qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 And don't forget to insert the SD card into the SD card slot too.

 Now you're ready to power on the board.
-After a short moment, you should be presented with login prompt.
+After a short moment, you should be presented with a login prompt.
 Login as root with no password.

 **WARNING:** Obviously, make sure the board is only accessible from your internal network, since a root account with no password is the ultimate security flaw.